Provided by Google Translate

 The nation’s premier marine fisheries law is the Magnuson-Stevens Fishery Conservation and Management Act (MSA).
 The law was originally passed in 1976 and has been reauthorized twice (most recently in 2006).
 The MSA has been transformative in managing U.S. fisheries sustainably.
 Even so, there are a number of growing challenges—like climate change—and longstanding issues in fishery management that could be addressed by making improvements to the law.

-Representatives Jared Huffman (D-CA- 2), James Moylan (R-Guam-At-Large) Ed Case (D-HI-1), and Mary Peltola (D-AK-At-Large) have introduced a bipartisan bill to improve and reauthorize the MSA.
+Representatives Jared Huffman (D-CA- 2), James Moylan (R-Guam-At-Large) Ed Case (D-HI-1), and Mary Peltola (D-AK-At-Large) have introduced H.R.
+8862, a bipartisan bill to improve and reauthorize the MSA.
 The Sustaining America’s Fisheries for the Future Act of 2024 builds on the bill that Reps.
 Huffman and Case introduced last Congress (H.R.
 4690) following a year-long listening tour to understand ongoing fishery management issues.

 The Sustaining America’s Fisheries for the Future Act offers a bold and comprehensive update to the law.
 It would modernize fishery management to address serious conservation issues and move us towards a more just and equitable management system.